jdssl/jdssl/README.md

 I'm a backend developer with Node.js, Golang, Docker, k8s, RabbitMQ, AWS, and other technologies.

 Technically I enjoy large-scale systems architecture, microservices, bots, task automation, and observability.
-In relation to methodologies, I like TDD, DDD, Clean Architecture, Ports and adapters Architecture, and BDD.
+In relation to methodologies, I like TDD, DDD, BDD, Ports and adapters Architecture and Clean Architecture.

 I like other programming languages like Golang, Rust, Lua, and C.